DynamiteAI/dynamite-nsm/README.md

 ### What is Dynamite Network Security Monitor?

 DynamiteNSM is a lightweight, versatile network security monitor designed to make securing your network environment simple and intuitive.

-It has two main components: agent and monitor.
-Dynamite agents can easily be deployed to monitor dedicated network segments while the monitor provides a powerful query interface and in-depth analytics.
+It is easily deployed in different environments including high-speed data centers, small-to-large enterprises, IoT & industrial networks, and even at home.

+DynamiteNSM includes two key components: the agent and the monitor.
+The agent extracts Zeek network metadata coupled with Suricata IDS security alerts and forwards them to the monitor.
+The monitor processes incoming events and presents analytic information via dashboards and a powerful query interface.

+DynamiteNSM can handle massive volumes of network traffic.
+Unlike many other tools, it can be installed and managed with a standalone command-line utility.
+The system is inherently passive without disruption to the network.
+There is no need to install agents on every computer, perform network scans, or directly interact with network assets.

 **To get started.
 Simply install via PIP on a supported [operating system](https://dynamiteai.github.io/dynamite-nsm/requirements/01_supported_operating_systems):**